'I Never Had A Plan B': Henry Winkler On His Career, From The Fonz To 'Barry'

 "I knew that I wanted to act since I was old enough to reason," says Henry Winkler.
 "I never had a Plan B. I never deviated.
 I never thought that there was anything else that I could possibly do in this world except to try and be a working actor."

-After graduating with an MFA from the Yale School of Drama in 1970, one of Winkler's earliest roles was as the cool, leather jacket-wearing Fonz on the classic sitcom Happy Days, which ran from 1974 until 1984.
+After Winkler graduated with an M.F.A. from the Yale School of Drama in 1970, one of his earliest roles was as the cool, leather-jacket-wearing Fonz on the classic sitcom Happy Days, which ran from 1974 until 1984.

 It was an iconic role — but the typecasting was tough to shake: "It took me maybe eight years after the Fonz to really get a good acting role," Winkler says.